 anterior chamber and narrow angles the lens may block the pupil suddenly, raising the pressure to a

-dangerous level and causing sudden loss of vision.
-This is known as Acute Angle Closure Glaucoma.
+dangerous levels and causing sudden loss of vision.
+This is known as Acute Angle Closure

-Anatomically Narrow Angles, when detected during the examination are treated with a laser, in which
+Anatomically Narrow Angles, when detected during the examination, are treated with a laser, in this

-a small tiny hole is made in the iris so the fluid can flow to the anterior chamber easily, bypassing the
+procedure a small tiny hole is made in the iris so the fluid can flow to the anterior chamber easily,

-pupil.
+bypassing the pupil.
 Procedure is called IRIDOTOMY and is done in the office and is quick.
-It is done as a
+It is done

 The benefits far outweigh the side effects or minimal discomfort that it causes.
 If Narrow Angle

 Glaucoma develops or is already present, in addition to the laser, eye drops may be necessary to